sindresorhus/hex-rgb/readme.md

 The RGB output format.

 Note that when using the `css` format, the value of the alpha channel is rounded to two decimal places.

+##### alpha

+Type: `number`

+The Alpha value to be applied with the first priority.
+This value must be in the range 0 to 1.

 ## Related